performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Integration of a PMDA
 ---------------------

-PMDA integrationSeveral steps are required to install (or remove) a PMDA from a production PMCD environment without affecting the operation of other PMDAs or related visualization and logging tools.integrating a PMDA
+Several steps are required to install (or remove) a PMDA from a production PMCD environment without affecting the operation of other PMDAs or related visualization and logging tools.integrating a PMDA